Data Transfer to iSeries Server Walk-Through

 Transferring a Comma-Separated Variable File to the System i System

-In this example, we will be transferring a CSV file to the System i system.
+In this example, we will be transferring a CSV file to the IBM i system.
 A CSV file can be generated by almost any application.
 It is also known as comma delimited format.
-The key to transferring a CSV file to the System i system is to have a file already created on the System i system.
+The key to transferring a CSV file to the IBM i system is to have a file already created on the IBM i system.

 |Field Information||Field Name||Type||Length|